Truck Driver Training

 Attendance expectations:

-• More than three absences, excused or unexcused, may result in your removal from the program.
+• More than three absences, whether excused or unexcused, may also result in removal.

 Failure to adhere to the student expectations of this training program will result in the following: